 Christmas Deviled Eggs

 Can I make Christmas Deviled Eggs Ahead of Time?

 Man, the last thing I want to do Christmas morning is add something else to my to do list.
 The whole recipe can be made the day before serving.
-For a “fresher” look, I’d recommend hard boiling the eggs and making the filling.
+For a “fresher” look, I’d recommend hard boiling the eggs (I use these pots) and making the filling.
 Store them separately and assemble before serving – easy!

+Christmas Deviled Eggs